 DVFS is a process that is allowed in modern processors to reduce the dynamic power by scaling down the voltage and frequency.
-Its main objective is to reduce the overall energy consumption [21].
-The operational frequency f depends linearly on the supply voltage f, i.e., f in f with some constant f.
+Its main objective is to reduce the overall energy consumption [20].
+The operational frequency f depends linearly on the supply voltage V, i.e., $V = \beta \cdot f$ with some constant $\beta$ .
 This equation is used to study the change of the dynamic voltage with respect to various frequency values in [4].
-The reduction process of the frequency can be expressed by the scaling factor f which is the ratio between the maximum and the new frequency as in EQ (5).
+The reduction process of the frequency can be expressed by the scaling factor S which is the ratio between the maximum and the new frequency as in EQ (5).